carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

 - {}
 ```

-The resulting Data Values (i.e. that supplied to templates), would be:
+The resulting Data Values (i.e. that are supplied to templates), would be:

 ```yaml=
 databases: